slepc/slepc/doc/source/documentation/hands-on/hands-on0.md

 Examine the source code of the sample program.
 The following comments will help you understand the code thoroughly.

 **Header File** : All SLEPc programs must include a header file with all the necessary definitions.
-In this simple example the file {{'[slepcsys.h](https://slepc.upv.es/{}/include/slepcsys.h.html)'.format(branch)}} (base SLEPc header) is enough because no solver components such as EPS are being used.
+In this simple example the file {{'[slepcsys.h](https://slepc.upv.es/{}/include/slepcsys.h.html)'.format(branch)}} (the most basic SLEPc header) is enough because no solver components such as `EPS` are being used.

 :::{note}
 SLEPc header files automatically include some PETSc header files.
 :::

-**Library Initialization** : All SLEPc programs must begin with a call to `SlepcInitialize`, which in turn initializes PETSc and MPI.
+**Library Initialization**: All SLEPc programs must begin with a call to `SlepcInitialize`, which in turn initializes PETSc and MPI.
 Similarly, at the end of the program `SlepcFinalize` must be called for library cleanup.

-**Input/Output** : In this example, we do input/output via a call to a PETSc function, {external:doc}`PetscPrintf`.
+**Input/Output**: In this example, we do input/output via a call to a PETSc function, {external:doc}`PetscPrintf`.
 Remember that in parallel programs input/output cannot be done simply via C standard library functions.
 Note that in SLEPc programs we can freely use any PETSc function.

-**Error Checking** : All SLEPc routines return an integer indicating whether an error has occurred during the call.
+**Error Checking**: All SLEPc routines return an integer indicating whether an error has occurred during the call.
 The PETSc macro {external:doc}`PetscCall` checks the return value and calls the PETSc error handler upon error detection.
 All function calls should be wrapped around {external:doc}`PetscCall` to enable a complete error traceback.

 ## Running the Program